johnperry-math/AoC2023/README.md

    where Rust panics when you add `0_usize - 1` by recording indices as `i8`, so that I can check manipulate `phonon.row` without too much worry;
    e.g., `(0..SIDE_LENGTH).contains(&(photon.row - 1))`.
-   The downside is that array accesses need
+   The downside is that array accesses need to be converted to `usize`.
+   Looking at it now, however, I realize that
+   I should be able to `impl Index<isize>` for the appropriate type and get away with it... so maybe I will one day.

 ### Experience